oreoft/ITMD542-S24/README.md

 Lab 4: Node.js Express Movie Database with MongoDB Atlas

-Develop a Node.js Express app for CRUD operations on a movie database using MongoDB Atlas.
+- Develop a Node.js Express app for CRUD operations on a movie database using MongoDB Atlas.
-Include RESTful routing, Pug templating, CSS styling, and dotenv for credential protection.
+- Include RESTful routing, Pug templating, CSS styling, and dotenv for credential protection.
-Submit with incremental git commits, a detailed README, and adhere to the due date and submission guidelines.
+- Submit with incremental git commits, a detailed README, and adhere to the due date and submission guidelines.

 Please visit the Lab4 [Link](lab-4) to see more details.

 ## Final Project - [Link](final-project)

 Develop a unique full stack CRUD application, integrating Node.js, Express, and MongoDB or SQLite.
 Focus on originality, avoiding common examples like contact or todo apps.

-- **Implementation**: Use Node.js with Express for backend, HTML templates for frontend, and MongoDB Atlas or SQLite for the database.
+- Implementation: Use Node.js with Express for backend, HTML templates for frontend, and MongoDB Atlas or SQLite for the database.
 Ensure professional styling and secure credentials with dotenv.
-- **Features**: Include authentication (PassportJS), protected routes, at least two data models, and support for all CRUD operations.
+- Features: Include authentication (PassportJS), protected routes, at least two data models, and support for all CRUD operations.
-- **Submission**: Maintain a private GitHub repository with regular commits.
+- Submission: Maintain a private GitHub repository with regular commits.
 Provide a README with setup and testing instructions.
 Submit before finals week.

 For more details, visit the Final Project [Link](final-project).